AnthonyCxx/Notes-and-Writeups/Python/GUI/Introduction to PyQt5.md

 app.exec_()
 ```

-## Creating a Custom Window with a Window Class
+## Creating a Custom Window via a Window Class
 If you're going to create anything more than an empty window, you really should do it inside a class.

 Note: Don't forget to call _super().\_\_init\_\_()_, otherwise the class won't get properly set up.